Guy Walks Into an Advertising Agency: Plot

 Mr. Hooker announces, flanked by the partners, to the Sterling Cooper employees that the office will soon receive a visit from their British owners, Putnam, Powell & Lowe.
 The staff are dismayed, as they were supposed to be closed for the July 4th holiday, and the visit will overlap with Joan's last day.
 After the announcement, Ken Cosgrove enters riding a John Deere lawnmower and reveals he's won their business.

-Bert speculates that the British are interesting in promoting Don and bringing him back to London, noting PPL's fascination with Don.
+Bert speculates that the British are interested in promoting Don and bringing him back to London, noting PPL's fascination with Don.
 Bert also insists Don and Roger get a shave together to diffuse the lingering tension between them over Roger's marriage to Jane and his selling the company.
 At the barber's shop, the two agree to put their disagreements behind them.

 Joan prepares a celebratory dinner for Greg, anticipating his promotion to Chief Resident, but he comes home late and drunk.
 He reveals he didn't get the promotion and tells Joan she can't leave her job.
 When she tells him it's not possible, he tells her to get another one.

 The PPL partners, St. John Powell (Charles Shaughnessy) and Harold Ford (Neil Dickson) arrive with charming, handsome account man Guy MacKendrick (Jamie Thomas King).
 They tour the office and meet with the Sterling Cooper partners.
 Guy reveals he is the source of PPL's fascination with Don, dashing the idea that Don could be brought to London.
-Powell and Ford then meet privately with Lane and compliment him on his success at Sterling Cooper, then abruptly tell him they're now sending him to Mumbai to do similar work.
+Powell and Ford then meet privately with Lane and compliment him on his success at Sterling Cooper, then abruptly tell him they're now sending him to Bombay to do similar work.
 Lane is visibly frustrated, having only just settled in New York.

 Guy holds a meeting with the Sterling Cooper employees to announce that he will replace Lane as Chief Operating Manager, positioned above Bert and Don.
 Bert points out that Roger has been left off the chart entirely.
 The executives leave the Sterling Cooper employees feeling extremely disgruntled, except for Harry, who doesn't realize he's the only one who got a promotion.

 At the Draper house, Sally is having trouble adjusting to the presence of Baby Gene, refusing to go near him or enter his room.
 Betty believes she is jealous of the attention the baby is getting.
 She tries to rectify the situation by giving Sally a Barbie doll and claiming it is a gift from Baby Gene.
 However, Sally remains distressed by his presence and throws the doll away.